techworldwithhari695/AWS-DevOps-material/360_degree_Linux_AWS_Freshers/Day-6/Linux_Material.md

+Below is the link for the linux material,

 USER PROMPT :
 [root@localhost ~]#
 1. Login name    2.
 Machine name  3.present working directory                           4.
 User profile (# privileged mode (root user can execute any command)